Gravitational wave scattering theory without large-distance asymptotics: Conclusion

 In summary, the conventional weak-field gravitational wave scattering theory is a large-distance asymptotically approximate theory.
 In this paper, we establish a rigorous gravitational wave scattering theory without the large-distance asymptotic approximation.\ In the rigorous scattering theory, the information of the distance is preserved.

 There is also an important issue in gravitational wave scattering: the calculation of the scattering amplitude and the partial wave scattering amplitude.
 In quantum mechanical scattering theory, the scattering amplitude is described by the scattering phase shift.
-We have developed a method for the calculation of the scattering phase shift\ based on the heat kernel theory \cite{pang2012relation,li2015heat}.
-This method can also be used to calculate the scattering amplitude in gravitational wave scattering.
+We have developed a method for the calculation of the scattering phase shift\ based on the heat kernel theory \cite{pang2012relation,li2015heat} and the integral equation method of scalar scattering in curved spacetime \cite{li2018scalar}.
+These methods can also be used to calculate the scattering amplitude in gravitational wave scattering.

 \acknowledgments